The VanDyke Stories Podcast

 South Carolina Educator Certificate

-Construction/ Various Handyman Self Employed Continuous & life-long
+Construction/ Various Handyman/ Food service and Custodial Continuous & life-long

 Youth Worker II Children’s Square, USA Nov.
 2011 to March 2012